Cowes

 Cowes (/kaʊz/) is an English seaport town and civil parish on the Isle of Wight.
 Cowes is located on the west bank of the estuary of the River Medina, facing the smaller town of East Cowes on the east bank.
 The two towns are linked by the Cowes Floating Bridge, a chain ferry.

-As of 2020 it had an estimated population of 14,724.
+Cowes has a population of 14,370 according to the 2021 Census.

 Charles Godfrey Leland's 19th-century verses describe the towns poetically as "The two great Cowes that in loud thunder roar/This on the eastern, that the western shore".

 Cowes has been seen as a home for international yacht racing since the founding of the Royal Yacht Squadron in 1815.
 It gives its name to the world's oldest regular regatta, Cowes Week, which occurs annually in the first week of August.
 Later, powerboat races are held.

 Much of the town's architecture is still heavily influenced by the style of ornate building that Prince Albert popularised.

 History

 Name

 The name Westcowe was attested in 1413 as the name of one of two sandbanks, on each side of the River Medina estuary, so-called after a supposed likeness to cows.
-The name was subsequently transferred to fortifications built during the reign of Henry VIII on the east and west banks of the river to dispel a French invasion, referred to as cowforts or cowes.
+The name was subsequently transferred to fortifications built during the reign of Henry VIII on the east and west banks of the river to dispel a French invasion, referred to as cow-forts or cowes.
 They subsequently gave their names to the towns of Cowes and East Cowes, replacing the earlier name of Shamblord.

 The town's name has been subject to dispute in the past, sometimes being called Cowes, and then West Cowes.
 For example, a milestone from the 17th century exists, calling the town Cowes, but up until the late 19th Century the Urban District Council bore the name West Cowes.
 In 1895 West Cowes Urban District Council applied for permission to change the name of the town to Cowes officially, and this was granted on 21 August 1895.